Rani Khedira: International career

 After being featured for Germany U15 and Germany U16, Khedira was featured for Germany U17 and played for Germany at the 2011 FIFA U-17 World Cup, where he played five times in the tournament.
 The following year, Khedira was called up Germany U19 and immediately made an impact when he scored on his debut, in a 3–0 win over France U19 on 14 November 2012.
 He made another Germany U19 appearance on 25 March 2013, in a 2–0 win over Ukraine U19.

 Three years on, Khedira earned a call-up by Germany U21 in November 2014.
 Through his father, he is eligible to play for Tunisia, but he rejected call-ups to the team from the Tunisian FA.

 Personal life

 Khedira was born in Stuttgart to a German mother and a Tunisian father.
-He is the younger brother of Germany international Sami Khedira.
+He is the younger brother of retired Germany international Sami Khedira.
 He also has an older brother, Denny.

 Khedira revealed that his father and older brother, Sami, influenced him to play football.
 He quoted on his position: "The Six is my primary position, but I've played as a centre-back, too, or have moved half a position forward when we're two-a-side, I think I can adapt anywhere."
 In response to being Sami's younger brother, Rani Khedira made it clear that he was not like his brother and that he wanted to go his own way.
 Khedira also revealed that he has a qualification as a sports and fitness salesman.